How Long Does It Take To Get Over A Breakup?

 • Urges to get back together

 These post-breakup feelings are a normal and valid part of the healing process.
-Feeling sad after losing someone who was once important to you is a commonly reported experience in a romantic breakup.
+Feeling sad after losing someone who was once important to you is a commonly reported feeling to experience in a romantic breakup.

 It can feel challenging to cope with the thought that someone who has been a significant part of your life may not be around anymore and that the future you imagined with them may not occur.